ipplol/GenomeTracing/README.md

 ## Database prepare

-**(One can skip this step and use our pre-calculated database instead.)**

-**(Simply download it from [Google Drive](https://drive.google.com/drive/folders/1feiqGvoKvP9NDxh__GTdzaMiNpTrpoMR?usp=sharing), unzip and put them into the `Data` fold.)**
+**(One can skip this step and use our pre-calculated database instead.
+Simply download it from [Google Drive](https://drive.google.com/drive/folders/1feiqGvoKvP9NDxh__GTdzaMiNpTrpoMR?usp=sharing), unzip and put them into the `Data` fold.)**

-Two input files [metadata.tsv](https://ngdc.cncb.ac.cn/ncov/genome/export/meta) and [2019-nCoV_total.vcf](https://download.cncb.ac.cn/GVM/Coronavirus/vcf/2019-nCoV_total.vcf.gz) ,are needed to build the database.
+Two input files [metadata.tsv](https://ngdc.cncb.ac.cn/ncov/genome/export/meta) and [2019-nCoV_total.vcf](https://download.cncb.ac.cn/GVM/Coronavirus/vcf/2019-nCoV_total.vcf.gz) are needed to build the database.

-The Data_Download script can be used to download them using wget.
+The Data_Download script can be used to download the above two files using wget.

 - **`bash ./Script/Data_Download.sh`**

-If the download speed is slow, you can also download them through ftp manually and put them into the `Data` fold.
+If the download speed is slow, you can also download them through ftp manually and put them into the `Data` folder.

-Then, the Data_Prepare scripts perform data formatting and calculate the mutation metrics for the genome tracing
+Then, the Data_Prepare scripts perform data formatting and calculate the mutation metrics used for the genome tracing

 - **`bash ./Script/DataPrepare_Part1.sh`**

-The Part_1 script generate multiple `IQTREE_*.sh` scripts for phylogenetic reconstruction, and implement one by one.
+The Part_1 script generates multiple `IQTREE_*.sh` scripts for phylogenetic reconstruction, and implement one by one.

 After all trees are successfully constructed, run the part_2 script to obtain the mutation metrics